radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 {{% /div %}}

-This fetching and materializing isn't manual.
-Instead, participants of the network have a **radicle daemon** that runs in the background; when you first query a machine, you ask that daemon for the current state of the machine.
-It resolves the pointer, fetches the data via IPFS, materializes it for you, and returns the result of your query.
+Instead of fetching and materializing manually, Radicle network participants each run a **radicle daemon** instance in the background.

+A query of the current state is made to the Radicle daemon.
+The daemon then resolves the pointer, fetches the data stored on IPFS, re-materializes the machine, and returns the result.
 After the initial query, your daemon will subscribe (follow) that pointer for updates, automatically replicating and materializing further updates.
 If you make another query, you will get the latest data almost immediately.

 Mostly you'll be running this daemon locally—meaning it won't be available to anyone else but you.
-However, you can also choose to serve this data publicly.
+However, you can also choose to serve this data publicly, which has two advantages (each with caveats, for now):
-This has two advantages:

 First, it makes running a machine-replication service trivial.
-If you are worried about your data being unavailable while you're offline, you can simply query a public daemon for your machine, causing that daemon to replicate it.
-When you go offline, your data will have replicated to servers that are always online, so it will continue to be available.
-We provide some such public daemons, but you can run your own and contribute to the health of your favorite machines.
+If you're worried about your data being unavailable while offline, you can simply query a public daemon for your machine, causing that daemon to replicate from your instance.
+Then, when you go offline, the remote server can continue to make your machine available.
+We provide several such public daemons, but you can also run your own and help seed your favorite machines.

 *Note: While Radicle is still in alpha, daemons have no authentication mechanim, thus there is a possibility of DOS attacks if you enable this option.*

-Secondly, because the radicle daemon is just an HTTP server, this enables the possibility of creating websites that use your machine as a data layer.
+Secondly, because the radicle daemon is just an HTTP server, this opens the possibility of creating websites using your machine as a data layer.

 *Note: This can only be accomplished manually at present, however, we aim to automate and simplify this process in the future.*

 How does the pointer work?
 We back it with an IPNS pointer.
-IPNS (Inter-Planetary Name System) is a way of maintaining mutable links to IPFS objects.
-An IPNS *name* is the hash of a public key.
-So each name has an *owner*: the person who knows the private key corresponding to the public one, because one needs this key to sign updates to what the link points to.
+IPNS (InterPlanetary Name System) is a way of maintaining mutable links to IPFS objects.
+An IPNS *name* is simply the hash of a public key.
+The owner of the corresponding private key controls that IPNS name by signing updates to the IPNS pointer.
 The owner of the pointer is also, in a way, the owner of the Radicle machine.
 In theory, they can choose which new inputs are accepted (though accepting inputs is an automatic process guided by the semantics of the machine, so under normal conditions this won't happen).
-The owner's radicle daemon subscribes to an IPFS pubsub channel, and anyone who wants to submit new inputs to a machine sends that input to the relevant pubsub channel, so that the owner can add it to IPFS and update the machine's pointer.
+The owner's radicle daemon subscribes to an IPFS pubsub channel, and anyone who wants to submit new inputs to a machine sends their input to the relevant pubsub channel, so that the owner can add it to IPFS and update the machine's pointer.

 *Note: This means that if the owner is offline,